Welcome to the first ‘interactive edition’ of Open Call!

 Instagram, like other socials, can be a pretty fickle place and most of the time people are just sort of flicking through and half-paying attention.
 So if you’re starting off with photos that are blurry, or dark, or just not very good – it is already going to be a more difficult for your content to stand out and gain a following.
 Keep in mind growing a fanbase online is an organic process.
 Sometimes things happen that make the process speed up or spike for awhile, getting good press, or nailing a next-level piece that generates some wider appeal, but it’s still a process and while I’m sure having a lot of followers is useful for some things, you should never trick yourself into thinking that number is some sort of measurement of your success or overall worth as an artist.

 More importantly, I can’t help but notice that the level of recognition you expect your work to be getting seems a little out of sync with the amount of effort you’re willing to put into promoting and marketing that work.
-I’m not saying your work doesn’t deserve attention but keep in mind whether an artist deserves lots of attention and whether they get lots of attention often requires completely different sets of skills and the latter can be its own job entirely.
-I don’t know about your work or your friend’s work and can’t judge whose is ‘better’, but maybe one suggestion would be to not look at those other peoples accounts and followers with feelings of bitterness or resentment.
+You might want to look into enterprise text message marketing software to notify people when a piece of work is being displayed in an exhibit, etc. I’m not saying your work doesn’t deserve attention but keep in mind whether an artist deserves lots of attention and whether they get lots of attention often requires completely different sets of skills and the latter can be its own job entirely.
+I don’t know about your work or your friend’s work and can’t judge whose is ‘better’, but maybe one suggestion would be to not look at those other people’s accounts and followers with feelings of bitterness or resentment.
 Instead maybe simply acknowledge that at the very least your friends are better at social media than you are.
 With this in mind pay attention to what they’re doing and what seems to work well for them, study that and try to adapt those concepts to suit you and your own online presence.
 I personally don’t think it’s a weakness to stop sometimes and say ‘hey, I am not very good at this but I want to be, and you seem good at it and maybe I can learn something from you”.
 I think that’s a strength.
 If having a following online is something that is important to you, you’re going to need to put in some work.
 Same thing with galleries.
 If it’s important to show in a gallery, waiting until one notices you is not the best plan.
 And to be fair the same goes for any gallery you should want to work with.
 They should also have a plan, a goal, and be working just as hard as you are.

 It’s tough sometimes to draw a line and keep your self-confidence and passion from leading you into a place where your caught feeling jealous or resentful because somebody else is receiving the results you believe you deserve.
 But that’s a bad place to be, and whenever you find yourself there you should get out quick or else you’ll get stuck.
 Redirect that energy into making yourself and your own plan better, and stronger, and smarter.
 That’ll work better for you, and for anyone.